How to Hit a Bunker Shot

 Practice hitting bunker shots of different lengths to get a feel for how far to hit behind the ball and how much sand to take with your shot.
 Set your stance open to your target, open the clubface and drive the bottom of the club, not the leading edge, into the sand behind the ball.
 Be sure to swing across your body with an outside-to-inside path with some speed.
 Keep the clubface open through impact and the ball will pop up out of the sand and land softly on the green!

-Incorporating the Swing Align Short Game tool is a great way to practice out of the bunker.
+Incorporating the Swing Align in its short game configuration is a great way to practice out of the bunker.
 If you’re set up correctly, the alignment rod will point left of the target for righthanders.
 You can also use the Swing Junction ground alignment rod with the puck indicator slid toward the front of the rod to help you get the ball positioned properly off your front foot.
 Be sure to turn your shoulders to generate enough speed and power to get the ball out of the bunker.
 The connection belt will help your swing stay connected and keep your arms from running away from your body at the top of your sand swing.
 Staying connected during your sand swing, and especially at impact, is important because just using your arms will result in a weak shot instead of powering the club down and under the ball.

 Hitting Out of a Bunker is Easy with Swing Align!